pglen/pyedpro/pyedpro/README.md

 Again, its simplicity yields benefits that are surprizing.
 For instance; hand merging small changes become more visual.
 And yes, it is no substitute for a real diff.

- The diff buffer (greyed) is read only.
+ The diff buffer (grayed) is read only.
 To refresh the diff, select from the tab's right click menu 'Re-diff buffers'.
 The diff-ing can be stopped from the same right click menu, by selecting 'Stop Diffing'.
 The diff algorithm is crude, but the simplicity has its advantages.
 Speed and predictability.